Qerdandi/AHOME/README.md

 - By using the medkit, you earn a life,
 - If you are in the same room as the killer, a skill test starts (calculation or writing a letter).
 If you succeed, you dodge the hit else you lose a life,
 - The presence of a generator or object in a room is indicated next to the room name in brackets.

+**Note :** Some values such as the number of lives, skill tests, the number of items, of generators can be modified in the "customPreset.txt" file.
+Don't modify the values in "defaultPreset.txt" file.

+> Your statistics are also available in "saveData.txt" file.

 <p align="center">
   <img width="720" alt="Example" src="https://user-images.githubusercontent.com/73184884/129604228-b9d067db-f9a5-4edd-82eb-d0ba9495a3ee.png">